Botany Herbarium Building Works

 8 July 2011

-After over thirty years of intermittent leaks and temporary fixes the roof of the Herbarium is being renewed.
-This substantial project has necessitated the closure of the herbarium, the 'wrapping' of the herbarium's contents (specimens and books) in plastic to prevent water damage, the removal of the existing tiles and roof skylights, and will require the removal of the false internal ceiling followed by rewiring and redecoration.
+After over thirty years of intermittent leaks and temporary fixes the roof of the Herbarium has been renewed.
+This substantial project necessitated the closure of the herbarium, the 'wrapping' of the herbarium's contents (specimens and books) in plastic to prevent water damage, the removal of the existing tiles and roof skylights, the false internal ceiling and rewiring and redecoration.
 As you can see the old roof supported a thriving plant community which had rooted through the tiles into the horsehair layer of insulation underneath.
-The Herbarium is now reopened.
-As the work proceeds we will post more images on this site.
+Serendipitously, the work coincided with a fire in the roof of the main Departmental Building that somewhat impeded progress on the herbarium.
+The work has now, however, been completed and the Herbarium reopened.

 A letter from the architect of the herbarium displaying the usual over-optimism that many have with what was then newish technology.
 The skylight has, as is evident from the surrounding images leaked badly for years.